 The first stage: recruitment on and off campus

 HSG is now participating in OCI at select schools.
-In the summer, the firm also sends letters to various law journal/reviews as well as student resource groups that introduce law students to the firm.
-HSG is accepting resume applications from students interested in the firm’s newly established summer programme, or a full-time associate position.
+In the summer, the firm also sends letters to select law reviews and journals as well as student resource and affinity groups that introduce law students to the firm.
+At certain schools, HSG hosts receptions for law review members to meet HSG lawyers in person.
+HSG is accepting resume applications from students interested in the firm’s summer associate program or for positions as full-time associates.

 Callbacks

-Successful candidates are interviewed at the firm’s sole base in New York and sit in front of a panel of partners and associates of different levels.
-These interviews may span across a few days or be wrapped up in one.
+Successful candidates are interviewed at the firm’s New York office, meeting with a mix of four partners and associates of different levels.
+These interviews generally take place in a single day, preferably in person—though allowance is made for remote callbacks on a case-by-case basis.
 Founding partner the Hon.
 Richard J. Holwell tells us the budding litigation boutique is on the hunt for “talented, creative, strategic lawyers.”
 Holwell also shines some light on the interview questions: “The questions we ask are geared toward confirming a candidate’s interest in litigating at a firm like ours and ensuring that we hire top talent.
 Our close-knit, collaborative, roll-up-your-sleeves culture is important to us, and we look for candidates who share that spirit.”

 Top tips: